obieq/hypostasis/README.md

       index :age
     end

-    SampleDocument.create(name: 'John', age: 21, dob: Date.today.prev_year(21))
+    SampleColumnGroup.create(name: 'John', age: 21, dob: Date.today.prev_year(21))

-    SampleDocument.find(<<id>>)
+    SampleColumnGroup.find(<<id>>)

-    SampleDocument.find_where(name: 'John')
+    SampleColumnGroup.find_where(name: 'John')
-    SampleDocument.find_where(age: 21)
+    SampleColumnGroup.find_where(age: 21)

-The Document data model provides a simple document-oriented data model on top of FoundationDB, including simple indexing.
-Like the Key-Value data model the document-oriented model is able to automatically encode and reconstitute certain basic Ruby data types, including the following:
+The Column Group data model provides a data model very similar to what would be provided by a traditional RDBMS or Column-Family data store with data organized along the idea of tables and rows, but mapped directly to the underlying key-value store of FoundationDB.
+Like the other data models, the Column Group model is able to automatically encode and reconstitute certain basic Ruby data types, including the following:

 * String
 * Fixnum